Using logical directories to simplify your Transfer Family directory structures - AWS Transfer Family

 • Targets can use the ${transfer:UserName} variable if the bucket or file system path has been parameterized based on the username.

-• Targets can be paths in different buckets or file systems, but you must make sure that the mapped IAM role (the Role parameter in the response) provides access to those buckets or file systems.
+• Targets can be paths in different buckets or file systems, but you must make sure that the mapped AWS Identity and Access Management (IAM) role (the Role parameter in the response) provides access to those buckets or file systems.

-• Do not specify the HomeDirectory parameter because this value is implied by the Entry Target pairs when using the LOGICAL value for the HomeDirectoryType parameter.
+• Don't specify the HomeDirectory parameter, because this value is implied by the Entry Target pairs when you're using the LOGICAL value for the HomeDirectoryType parameter.

-• Targets should begin with a slash (/) character, but do not use trailing slashes (/) when you specify the Target.
-For example, /DOC-EXAMPLE-BUCKET/images is acceptable, while DOC-EXAMPLE-BUCKET/images and /DOC-EXAMPLE-BUCKET/images/ are not.
+• Targets must begin with a forward slash (/) character, but don't use trailing forward slashes (/) when you specify the Target.
+For example, /DOC-EXAMPLE-BUCKET/images is acceptable, but DOC-EXAMPLE-BUCKET/images and /DOC-EXAMPLE-BUCKET/images/ are not.

-• Note that Amazon S3 is an object store, which means that folders are a virtual concept, and there is no actual directory hierarchy.
-If your application issues a stat operation from a client, everything is classified as a file when you are using Amazon S3 for storage.
-This behavior is described in Organizing objects in the Amazon S3 console using folders.
-If your application requires that stat accurately show whether something is a file or folder, you can use Amazon EFS as the storage option for your Transfer Family servers.
+• Amazon S3 is an object store, which means that folders are a virtual concept, and there is no actual directory hierarchy.
+If your application issues a stat operation from a client, everything is classified as a file when you're using Amazon S3 for storage.
+This behavior is described in Organizing objects in the Amazon S3 console using folders in the Amazon Simple Storage Service User Guide.
+If your application requires that stat accurately show whether something is a file or folder, you can use Amazon Elastic File System (Amazon EFS) as the storage option for your Transfer Family servers.

 Important

-The root directory must exist on start-up.
-For Amazon S3, this means you must have already created a zero-byte object ending with / to create the root folder.
+Unless you choose to optimize performance for your Amazon S3 directories (when you create or update a server), the root directory must exist on startup.
+For Amazon S3, this means that you must have already created a zero-byte object ending with a forward slash (/) to create the root folder.
+Avoiding this issue is a reason to consider optimizing Amazon S3 performance.

 Implementing logical directories and chroot